elastic/ecs/rfcs/text/0022-remove-process-ppid.md

 The security detection rules [repo](https://github.com/elastic/detection-rules) will need audited.
 Any usage of `process.ppid` should ideally migrate to `process.parent.pid`, but backward compatibility also remains essential.

+### ECS

+The field will be marked as deprecated in an upcoming ECS `1.x` release in the ECS documentation.
+It will be removed entirely from ECS and the docs in the `8.0` release.

 ## Concerns

 <!--